Audition Information

 Printed copies will be available at the theatre on the nights of auditions.
-If you would like to peruse or pre-fill in the application, click here to access it.
+If you would like to peruse or pre-fill in the application, click below to access it.

 Roles available: